 When it comes to trucks in 2017, a common concern is the gas mileage.
 The F-150 now has the mileage to compete with any model truck on the market.
 The current base model is rated at 19 mpg (city) and 26 mpg (highway) beating out all of its competitors.

 With the history of continual upgrades and improvements, Ford has given the F-150, the brand is sure to last another 100 years!
 As of today, the F-150 has been awarded several awards, including Best Truck by the Best Vehicle Brand Awards.
 Looking ahead, Ford has announced that they will be using the F-150 model for promotional events around the country as it launches the 2018 F-Series.
-Happy 100th to the built Ford tough truck beloved all over the US, and here’s to much more to come!by
+Happy 100th to the built Ford tough truck beloved all over the US, and here’s to much more to come!
+If you are looking to purchase a Ford Truck, take a look at Lamarque’s inventory of Ford trucks!by